Ramblin' Gamblin' Man (song)

-"Ramblin' Gamblin' Man" is a song written and performed by Bob Seger (as the Bob Seger System).
-The song was originally released as a single in October 1968, then as a track on the album of the same name in April 1969.
+"Ramblin' Gamblin' Man" is a song by the American rock band the Bob Seger System, and written by its leader Bob Seger.
+The song was originally released as a single in October 1968, then as a track on the album Ramblin' Gamblin' Man in April 1969.
 The single fared well, reaching No. 17 on the national charts.
 The original studio version, released in mono, had been unavailable to the public until it was included on Seger's compilation album Ultimate Hits: Rock and Roll Never Forgets (2011).
 It was Bob Seger's first top 20 hit.

 Production

 The song follows a I-♭VII-IV-I progression, a typical 1960s chord progression.
 The melody plays over a basic rock drum beat and an unmistakable organ riff that carry throughout the song.
-Seger's friend Glenn Frey, who later founded The Eagles, played acoustic guitar and sang back-up vocals.
+Seger's friend Glenn Frey, who later co-founded The Eagles, played acoustic guitar and sang back-up vocals.

 Eagles drummer Don Henley said of it "It’s not really all that great a song, but your voice makes it sound like a great song."

 Classic Rock History critic Janey Roberts rated it as Seger's 8th best song, saying that "it was the song that introduced the world to the iconic voice that would eventually become a rock and roll legend."